Makeshwar/WEBDEVELOPMENT/README.md

 </HAPPYCODING>

 <WEBDEVELOPMENT># Webdevelopment
-This is a basic form validation from html,Css and Javascript I have used some styles to add design to the form and used javascript to validate it for the attributes username,email,password and confirm password
+This is a basic to advanced web development repository with different projects

-You can make use of the source code if you are a absolute beginner for front-end web development which you can use as a mini project.</WEBDEVELOPMENT>
+You can make use of the source code for web development which you can use for your own projects.</WEBDEVELOPMENT>